osgirl/ppcardlockdemo/README.md

-# Card Lock NodeJS Demo
+# Card Lock Node.js Demo

-This is a simple demo that shows PayPoint's CardLock product being used in conjunction with our Advanced Payments API on a nodeJS server.
+This is a simple demo that shows PayPoint's CardLock product being used in conjunction with the PayPoint Advanced Payments API on a node.js server.

 # Running the demo
 First ensure that dependencies are installed:

     npm install